-Once you have set the Display Name, Name and Data type properties you can select Done to close the Field properties panel.
+Once you have set the Display Name, Name and Data type properties you can select Done to close the Column properties panel.

-You can continue to edit the entity and add additional fields or return and continue editing this field.
-The fields will not be created until you select Save Entity to save all the changes to the entity.
+You can continue to edit the table and add additional columns or return and continue editing this column.
+The columns will not be created until you select Save Table to save all the changes to the table.

 You can also select Discard to discard the changes you have made.

-While viewing fields, select the field you want to edit.
-You can modify the Display Name but you cannot change the Name and Data type if you have saved changes to the entity to add the field.
+While viewing columns, select the column you want to edit.
+You can modify the Display Name but you cannot change the Name and Data type if you have saved changes to the table to add the column.

-Every field has the following properties you can change:
+Every column has the following properties you can change:

-Making fields required: Be careful when you make fields required.
-People will resist using the application if they can’t save records because they lack the correct information to enter into a required field.
-People may enter incorrect data simply to save the record and get on with their work.
+Making columns required: Be careful when you make columns required.
+People will resist using the application if they can’t save rows because they lack the correct information to enter into a required column.
+People may enter incorrect data simply to save the row and get on with their work.

 Advanced Find availability: Advanced Find is currently only available for model-driven apps using the Web Client.
 Advanced find is not currently available in Unified Interface clients.

-When a record is saved programmatically using web services, only the SystemRequired fields are enforced.
-Failure to set a value for SystemRequired fields will return an error.
+When a row is saved programmatically using web services, only the SystemRequired columns are enforced.
+Failure to set a value for SystemRequired columns will return an error.
 You can’t set the SystemRequired level of requirement.

-Setting a field to Business Required means that the default behavior of a model-driven or canvas app will enforce this requirement in the app.
-The request will not be sent to the service if the field has no value.
-The app user is shown an error and prompted to add data to the required field before they can save the record.
+Setting a column to Business Required means that the default behavior of a model-driven or canvas app will enforce this requirement in the app.
+The request will not be sent to the service if the column has no value.
+The app user is shown an error and prompted to add data to the required column before they can save the row.
 There are options within the app to override this behavior and allow operation to proceed if needed.

 Calculated or Rollup

-You can set a custom field to be a Calculated or a Rollup field.
-Fields that are not calculated or rollup fields are sometimes referred to as simple fields.
+You can set a custom column to be a Calculated or a Rollup column.
+Columns that are not calculated or rollup columns are sometimes referred to as simple columns.

-With a calculated field you can enter a formula to assign a value to the field.
-These data types can be set to calculated fields: Currency, Date and Time, Date Only, Decimal Number, Duration, Email, Language, Multi Select Option Set, Option Set, Text, Text Area, Ticker Symbol, Timezone, Two Options, URL, and Whole Number.
+With a calculated column you can enter a formula to assign a value to the column.
+These data types can be set to calculated columns: Currency, Date and Time, Date Only, Decimal Number, Duration, Email, Language, Multi Select Option Set, Choice, Text, Text Area, Ticker Symbol, Timezone, Two Options, URL, and Whole Number.

-More information: Define calculated fields to automate manual calculations
+More information: Define calculated columns to automate manual calculations

-With a rollup field you can set aggregation functions that will run periodically to set a number value for the field.
-These data types can be set to calculated fields: Currency, Date and Time, Date Only, Decimal Number, Duration, Language, Timezone, and Whole Number.
+With a rollup column you can set aggregation functions that will run periodically to set a number value for the column.
+These data types can be set to calculated columns: Currency, Date and Time, Date Only, Decimal Number, Duration, Language, Timezone, and Whole Number.

-More information: Define rollup fields that aggregate values
+More information: Define rollup columns that aggregate values

-Each type of number field has absolute minimum and maximum values.
+Each type of number column has absolute minimum and maximum values.
 You can set appropriate Minimum value and Maximum value within these absolute values.
-Do this to have Common Data Service validate the values for the data you want to store in the field.
+Do this to have Dataverse validate the values for the data you want to store in the column.

 For Floating Point Number and Decimal Number data types, you can specify a number of Decimal places.

-Fields that provide a set of options can include their own set of local options or refer to a common set of global options that can be used by multiple fields.
+Columns that provide a set of options can include their own set of local options or refer to a common set of global options that can be used by multiple columns.

-Using a global option set is valuable when you find yourself creating the same set of options for multiple fields.
-With a global option set, you only need to maintain the set of options in one place.
+Using a global choice is valuable when you find yourself creating the same set of options for multiple columns.
+With a global choice , you only need to maintain the set of options in one place.

-When you choose Multi Select Option Set or Option Set data type the designer will list a set of available global option sets for you to choose from and provide the option to create a New option set.
+When you choose Multi Select Choice or Choice data type the designer will list a set of available global choices for you to choose from and provide the option to create a New choice.

-If you choose New option set the default behavior is to create a new global option set.
+If you choose New choice the default behavior is to create a new global choice.

-While you are editing options for a new global option set, the Display name and Name values are for the global option set rather than for the field.
-The default values match the field values, but you can edit them while you edit the global option set to be different from the field you are currently creating.
+While you are editing options for a new global choice, the Display name and Name values are for the global choice rather than for the column.
+The default values match the column values, but you can edit them while you edit the global choice to be different from the column you are currently creating.

-If you want to create a local option set you must select View more and choose Local option set.
+If you want to create a local choice you must select View more and choose Local choice.

-If you define every option set as a global option set your list of global option sets will grow and could be difficult to manage.
-If you know that the set of options will only be used in one place, use a local option set.
+If you define every choice as a global choice your list of global choices will grow and could be difficult to manage.
+If you know that the set of options will only be used in one place, use a local choice.